skavanagh/victims-plugin-nexus/README.md

 About
 -----
-Nexus plugin to prevent distribution of vulnerable artifacts when running maven
+Nexus plugin to prevent distribution of vulnerable artifacts when running maven. (see https://github.com/victims)

 Prerequisites
 -------------